 How to Toilet Train Your Puppy

 Adding a new puppy to the family is an exciting time, full of endless love and puppy kisses!
-Now that your pup has moved into your loving home, adjusting away from mum and siblings can be stressful.
+Now that your pup has moved into your loving home, adjusting to life away from mum and siblings can be stressful.
 Your puppy is still learning how the world works and is entirely dependent on you to show them the ropes.

-The quality and amount of food determine the frequency and amount of waste excreted.
+What goes in must come out!
+The quality and amount of food you feed determines the frequency and amount of waste excreted.
 Premium puppy foods are formulated in a way that is balanced and packed with the nutrition your pup needs to grow.
-Stool and urine are by-products of metabolism, the more unnecessary ingredients in your pooch's food, the more toilet breaks they'll need to have!
+Stool and urine are by-products of metabolism, so the more unnecessary ingredients in your pooch's food, the more toilet breaks they'll need to have!

 Gear up for the clean up

 Cleaning up quickly after your puppy has an accident is a must for every pet parent.
 Not only does this promote cleanliness and overall hygiene, removing traces of the crime scene helps to prevent your pup from wanting to re-offend.
 Stock up with poop bags, enzymatic cleaners, pet wipes, training pads and lots of patience.